Saint-Gaudens Double Eagle: A Collector's Guide

 Buying common dates well

-Dates like 1924, 1927, and 1928 (Philadelphia) survive in quantity and trade close to their gold content.
-For these, buy on eye appeal and a tight premium — and always graded, since counterfeit pre-1933 gold is the most common fake.
+Dates like 1924, 1927, and 1928 (Philadelphia) require separate checks of metal value, date-specific demand, grade, and eye appeal.
+Use third-party certification as one part of verification because counterfeit pre-1933 gold is the most common fake.
 See how to spot a fake and our pre-1933 gold guide.

 Browse Saint-Gaudens gold